 National Conference of State Legislatures Supports and Urges Enactment of the Marketplace Fairness Act

 WHEREAS, the 1967 Bellas Hess and the 1992 Quill Supreme Court decisions denied states the authority to require the collection of sales and use taxes by out-of-state sellers that have no physical presence in the taxing state; and

 WHEREAS, the combined weight of the inability to collect sales and use taxes due on remote sales through traditional carriers and the tax erosion from electronic commerce threatens the future viability of the sales tax as a stable revenue source for state and local governments; and

-WHEREAS, a report from the Center for Business Research at the University of Tennessee has estimated that in fiscal year 2012, states had over $23 billion in uncollected sales tax revenues from out of state sales; and
+WHEREAS, a report from the Center for Business Research at the University of Tennessee estimated that in fiscal year 2013, states had over $23 billion in uncollected sales tax revenues from out of state sales; and

-BE IT FURTHER RESOLVED, THAT the National Conference of State Legislatures urges the House of Representatives to pass the Marketplace Fairness Act, sponsored in the House by Congressman Steve Womack (Ark.) and Congresswoman Jackie Speier (CA.) or similar legislation authorizing remote sales tax collection to states having complied with the legislation; and
+NOW, THEREFORE BE IT RESOLVED THAT, The National Conference of State Legislatures urges Congress to pass the Marketplace Fairness Act, or similar legislation, authorizing remote sales tax collection to states that have complied with the legislation; and

-BE IT FURTHER RESOLVED THAT, the National Conference of State Legislatures would oppose efforts by some in Congress to consider the Marketplace Fairness Act part of federal tax reform; and
+BE IT FURTHER RESOLVED THAT, the National Conference of State Legislatures would oppose efforts by Congress to consider the Marketplace Fairness Act as part of federal tax reform; and

 BE IT FURTHER RESOLVED THAT, a copy of this resolution be sent to the President of the United States and to all the members of Congress.